Esg, Innovation and Compliance

 We encourage our suppliers to implement compliance programs, setting and continually improving their governance, processes and controls to ensure compliance with the laws, standards and procedures applicable to their activities.

-The main documents that set parameters for our relationship with our suppliers are the Petrobras Compliance Program , the Ethical Conduct Guide for Suppliers, the Compliance Policy.
+The main documents that set parameters for our relationship with our suppliers are the Petrobras Compliance Program, the Ethical Conduct Guide for Suppliers and the Compliance Policy.
 These documents address such issues as conflicts of interest, nepotism, money laundering, terrorist financing, and the issue of gifts and hospitality.

 To learn more about our compliance actions click here.